stoerr/links/Implementation.md

 ## Web interface

 https://links.stoerr.net/ implements a search from the browser (index.md).
 That loads both db/links.json and db/embeddings.json into the browser.
+Since both files are large, the fetched data has to be stored in a local variable.
-On search, it uses the OpenAI embeddings API to get the embeddings of the search and compares them to all embeddings in db/embeddings.json with cosine similarity.
+On search, it uses the OpenAI embeddings API to get the embeddings of the search and compares them to all embeddings in db/embeddings.json with cosine similarity - note that the data is encoded in base64.
 The top 10 results are shown.
+The OpenAI API key is stored in the local storage of the browser with key `openai_api_key`, or asked from the user with `prompt` if not found.

 Example request for OpenAI embeddings API: